-- (a) to any contract with or benefit from the Crown if the conditions on which and the manner in which the contract or benefit is awarded, approved or given are the same for all persons similarly entitled, or if the award, approval or grant results from an impartially administered process or open to a significant class of persons, or - (b) to an activity, contract or benefit if the Ethics Commissioner has exempted the activity, contract or benefit from the operation of subsection (1) and the former Minister or former Leader observes and performs any conditions on which the Ethics Commissioner has granted the exemption.
+- (a) to any contract with or benefit from the Crown if the conditions on which and the manner in which the contract or benefit is awarded, approved or given are the same for all persons similarly entitled, or if the award, approval or grant results from an impartially administered process open to a significant class of persons, or - (b) to an activity, contract or benefit if the Ethics Commissioner has exempted the activity, contract or benefit from the operation of subsection (1) and the former Minister observes and performs any conditions on which the Ethics Commissioner has granted the exemption. - (4) A former Minister who contravenes this section and who at the time of the contravention is a Member of the Legislative Assembly breaches this Act. - (5) A former Minister who contravenes this section and who at the time of the contravention is not a Member of the Legislative Assembly is guilty of an offence and liable on summary conviction to a fine not exceeding \$20 000. - 30 A Minister breaches this Act if the Minister knowingly awards or approves a contract or gives a benefit to a former Minister who is acting in contravention of section 29.